Waipu Caves Glowworms: The Best Free Glowworm Cave In New Zealand

 Discover more amazing locations in the North Island where you can see glowworms for free in this post.

-The entrance of the caves is just near this orange marker post.
+The entrance of the Waipu Caves is just near the orange marker post.
 Just follow the path through the trees around to the cave entrance.
 It is quite easy to find your way there.

 Waipu Caves Track

-The Waipu Caves Track is not going into the caves and it does not lead to anymore caves.
+It might sound misleading, but the Waipu Caves Track is not going into the caves and it does not lead to any more caves.

 If you are interested in doing this walk have a look at the DOC website here.